EMPZsolt/my-fifth-project/README.md

 ## Dashboard Design

 ### Page 1: Quick Project Summary

-Quick project summary
+#### Summary Page:
+This page offers a rapid overview of the project and its goals.
+It encompasses general details regarding powdery mildew in cherry trees and the visual indicators utilized for identifying infected leaves.
+Additionally, it provides a link to the project README file.

-General Information
+#### General Information:
-Malaria is a parasitic infection transmitted by the bite of infected female Anopheles mosquitoes.
-A blood smear sample is collected, mixed with a reagent and examined in the microscope.
-Visual criteria are used to detect malaria parasites.
-According to WHO, in 2019, there were an estimated 229 million cases of malaria worldwide and an estimated 409 thousand deaths due to this diseease.
-Children <5 years are the most vulnerable group, accounting for 67% (274 thousand) of all malaria deaths worldwide in 2019.
+Powdery mildew is a parasitic fungal disease caused by Podosphaera clandestina in cherry trees.
+As the fungus proliferates, it forms a layer of mildew consisting of numerous spores atop the leaves.
+This disease poses a significant threat to new growth, hindering plant development and potentially affecting fruit, thereby leading to direct crop losses.
+Visual cues for detecting infected leaves include light-green circular lesions on leaf surfaces, progressing to the development of a subtle white cotton-like growth on both leaf surfaces and fruits, ultimately reducing yield and quality.

-Project Dataset
+#### Project Dataset:
-The available dataset contains 5643 out of +27 thousand images taken from blood smear workflow (when a drop of blood it taken on a glass slide) of cells that are parasitized or uninfected with malaria.
-Link to addition ainformation
+The dataset provided by Farmy & Foody comprises 4208 featured photos of single cherry leaves set against a neutral background.
+These leaves are either healthy or afflicted by cherry powdery mildew.

-Business requirements
+#### Business Requirements:
-The client is interested to have a study to visually differentiate between a parasite contained and uninfected cell.
+- The client seeks to conduct a study aimed at visually distinguishing between leaves containing parasites and those that are uninfected.
-The client is interested to tell whether a given cell contains malaria parasite or not.
+- The client desires to determine whether a given leaf contains a powdery mildew parasite or not.

-### Page 2: Cells Visualizer
+### Page 2: Leaf Visualizer

-It will answer business requirement 1
+#### Answers business requirements 1

+This page facilitates the visualization of cherry leaves, emphasizing the disparities between average healthy leaves and those infected with powdery mildew.
+It addresses the following:

+#### Checkbox 1 - Difference between average and variability image:
+Allows users to compare the average appearance of cherry leaves with the variability across multiple images.

-Checkbox 1 - Difference between average and variability image Checkbox 2 - Differences between average parasitized and average uninfected cells Checkbox 3 - Image Montage
+#### Checkbox 2 - Differences between average powdery mildew-infected and average healthy leaves:
+Enables users to observe the distinctions between the average characteristics of cherry leaves affected by powdery mildew and those that are healthy.

+#### Checkbox 3 - Image Montage:
+Provides clients with an image montage feature, offering an array of randomly selected images showcasing either healthy or powdery mildew-infected cherry leaves.

-### Page 3: Malaria Detector
+### Page 3: Powdery Mildew Detector

-Business requirement 2 information - "The client is interested to tell whether a given cell contains malaria parasite or not."
+#### Answers business requirements 2

+This page is dedicated to detecting powdery mildew in cherry leaves.
+It fulfills the following objectives:
+- User Interface with File Uploader Widget:
-Link to download a set of parasite contained and uninfected cell images for live prediction.
+    - Allows users to upload multiple cherry leaf images for live prediction.
+- Powdery Mildew Detection:
+    - Processes the uploaded images using a machine learning model to predict whether the leaves are healthy or infected with powdery mildew.
+- Prediction Statement and Probability:
-User Interface with a file uploader widget.
-The user should upload multiple malaria cell image.
-It will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated with this statement.
+    - Displays the prediction statement indicating if the leaf is infected or not with powdery mildew, along with the associated probability.
-Table with image name and prediction results.
-Download button to download table.

 ### Page 4: Project Hypothesis and Validation
 Bloack for each project hypothesis, describe the conclusion and how you validated.
 ### Page 5: ML Performance Metrics